nikelborm/joiners/README.md

 ## TODO

-1. Ability to deduplicate entries on keyGenerator with ability to choose what to do with with duplcates where 1|2 slots are empty
+1. Ability to deduplicate entries on keyGenerator with ability to choose what to do with with duplicates where 1|2 slots are empty
 2. Context Expander merger where entries of expandable context are accessible by Symbols and not string names
 3. Pre-made join functions like `leftJoin(...)`
 4. pipeline joiner which accepts multiple datasets and sequential instruction on how to join them.
 Pipeline types from [nikelborm/autism-stats/index.ts](https://github.com/nikelborm/autism-stats/blob/main/index.ts), allows to make multiple joins on them, can be used as a part of queryBuilder.
 Or integrate Integrate codegen from [ksxnodemodules/ts-pipe-compose](https://github.com/ksxnodemodules/ts-pipe-compose)